* Retailers in focus with Black Friday underway

 * Greece says IMF relaxes debt-cutting target

-* RIM shares surge on new product optimism
+* RIM shares surge 14 pct on new product optimism

 By Leah Schnurr

-NEW YORK, Nov 23 Wall Street was set to start an abbreviated session modestly higher on Friday on signs of progress in talks about releasing aid to Greece, and with the U.S. retail sector in focus as the holiday shopping season begins.
+NEW YORK, Nov 23 U.S. stock index futures gained modestly Friday ahead of an abbreviated session on Wall Street, on signs of progress in talks about releasing aid to Greece, and with the U.S. retail sector in focus as the holiday shopping season begins.

 Greece said the International Monetary Fund had relaxed its debt-cutting target for the country, suggesting lenders were closer to a deal for a vital aid tranche to be paid.
 But other sources involved in the talks cautioned the funding gap was far bigger than Greece has suggested.

 Euro zone finance ministers, the IMF and European Central Bank (ECB) failed earlier this week to agree on how to get the country's debt down to a sustainable level and will have a third attempt at resolving the issue on Monday.

 Separately, ECB President Mario Draghi said confidence was returning to the euro zone, and governments must implement reforms to secure the bloc's future.

 "We're looking at a higher opening, there is some good news coming out of Europe," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 "The fact that we're very close to sealing a deal for Greece certainly (helps) the risk-trade."

 Shares of Research in Motion surged in premarket trading on optimism about its soon-to-be-launched BlackBerry 10 devices that will vie against Apple's iPhone and Android-based smartphones.
 RIM was up 11.8 percent at $11.47, after earlier climbing more than 14 percent.